Kanerix/python-project-template/README.md

 git config --local core.hooksPath .githooks/
 ```

-**NOTE:** Here we used the `--local` flag which only enables it for this repositry.
+**NOTE:** Here we used the `--local` flag which only enables it for this repository.
 If desired, this
 can also be added as a global config value using the `--global` flag.